MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/timers.md

 | 1             | Periodic - Set if timer is periodic  | Read / Write                                               |
 | 0             | Enabled - set if timer is enabled    | Read / Write                                               |

-When a virtual processor is created and reset, the value of all synthetic timer configuration registers (HV_X64_MSR_STIMER0_CONFIG through HV_X64_MSR_STIMER3_CONFIG) is set to 0x0000000000000000.
+When a virtual processor is created and reset, the value of all synthetic timer configuration registers (HV_X64_MSR_STIMER0_CONFIG through HV_X64_MSR_STIMER3_CONFIG) are set to 0x0000000000000000.
 Thus, all synthetic timers are disabled by default.

 If AutoEnable is set, then writing a non-zero value to the corresponding count register will cause Enable to be set and activate the counter.
 Otherwise, Enable should be set after writing the corresponding count register in order to activate the counter.
 For information about the Count register, see the following section.